vitelot/training/README.md

 # Enter the project directory
 cd training

+# Switch to the restyling branch
+git checkout restyling

 # Activate the project environment and install dependencies
 julia --project=. -e 'using Pkg; Pkg.instantiate()'
 ```